MrYsLab/telemetrix-nano-2040-wifi/README.md

 # Telemetrix-Nano-2040-WiFi

-Telemetrix-Nano-2040-WiFi is a member of the Telemetrix family and is a Python client specifically tailored to remotely control and monitor the Arduino Nano RP2040 Connect using Python scripts running on your PC.
+Telemetrix-Nano-2040-WiFi is a member of the [Telemetrix](https://mryslab.github.io/telemetrix/) family and is a Python client specifically tailored to remotely control and monitor an Arduino Nano RP2040 Connect using Python scripts running on your PC.

-When paired with the Telemetrix4Connect2040 custom Arduino server sketch, control and monitoring of the Arduino Nano RP2040 Connect accomplished used a Wi-Fi link between the PC and the Arduino.
+When paired with the [Telemetrix4Connect2040](https://github.com/MrYsLab/Telemetrix4Connect2040) custom Arduino server sketch, control and monitoring of the Arduino Nano RP2040 Connect is accomplished used a Wi-Fi link between the
+PC and the Arduino.

 This library supports the following features: